3. Language Directives¶

 !$oss

 .
-This sentinel can appear in any column as long as is not preceeded by any character different than space.
+This sentinel can appear in any column as long as is not preceded by any character different than space.
 Continued directive line must have an ampersand (&).

 3.1.
 Task construct¶

-The programmer can specify a task using the task
+The programmer can specify that a block of code is a task using the task

 construct.

-This construct can appear inside any code block of the program, which will mark the following statement as a task.
+This construct can appear inside any code block of the program, which will mark its following statement as a task.

 The syntax of the task